 - Inker – The inker inks over the pencils that the penciler drew.
 Sometimes this is digitally but often it is with actual ink.
 The inker can also be known as the finisher – especially when they have added additional detail to the art which the penciler has not provided.

 - Colourist – This person gives the comic colour.
-This used to be done with coloured ink but now-a-days this is done digitally to allow for a variety of different styles.
+This used to be done with coloured ink but nowadays this is done digitally to allow for a variety of different styles.

 - Letterer – The letterer will take the script and place all the dialogue, word balloons, thought bubbles, sound effects etc into the comic in the intended places.

 - Editor – The editor makes sure that everything is good to publish in a comic.
 They will check for spelling mistakes, art problems and will also co-ordinate with other collaborators to make sure story elements will not interfere with other comic books.